top of page

 Conversation Task

 The first part begins with a theme or topic chosen by the candidate.
 The candidates may speak for up to one minute to give a confident start.
-The examiner should ask them e.g. "Would you like to talk about your topic?".
-The examiner asks follow-up questions within the same theme.
-If the candidate does not look prepared, there's no need to push them, the examiner can start asking questions based on the topic.
+The examiner will ask, e.g. "Would you like to talk about your topic?".
+After the candidate's opening talk, the examiner asks follow-up questions within the same theme.
 The school should inform the examiner of the candidate's theme or topic in advance.

 Duration of each task

-Foundation Tier
+• Foundation Tier

 Role play : 1-1.5mins

-Picture based task : 2.5-3 mins
+Picture-based task : 2.5-3 mins

 Conversation : 3.5-4.5 mins

-Higher Tier
+• Higher Tier

 Role play : 2-2.5 mins

-Picture based task : 3-3.5 mins
+Picture-based task : 3-3.5 mins

 Conversation : 5-6 mins